monospice/spicy-identifiers/README.md

 $identifier->name();                    // "anIdentifierName"
 ```

-Alternatively, you may cast the dynamic identifer instance to a string:
+Alternatively, we can cast the dynamic identifer instance to a string:

 ```php
 echo $identifier;                       // "anIdentifierName"